 I’ve always been an avocado fanatic, but now that I know it’s totally healthy and fabulous to eat an entire avocado a day, I feel like my life has changed.
 The difference in this recipe is that my avocado is baked instead of fried.

-This recipe, from start to finish, is pretty simple.
-A whole lot simpler than frying.
-You’ll still want to go through the dredging process (pretty sure I’ve mentioned it before, but DREDGE is such a good word!!).
-One bowl will contain 1/2 C flour, 1/2 t cumin, 1/4 t black pepper, and 1/4 t salt.
+Just like you would if you were to fry the avocados, you’ll still want to go through the dredging process (pretty sure I’ve mentioned it before, but DREDGE is such a good word!!).
+One bowl will contain flour, cumin, black pepper, and salt.
 Another will contain 2 eggs, lightly beaten.
-And a third will contain 1 1/2 C panko and 1/2 t garlic powder.
-You could use bread crumbs, too, but panko is a tad bit healthier.
+And a third will contain panko and garlic powder.
+You could also use bread crumbs, but panko is a tad bit healthier.

 As you dredge each avocado slice, lay them on a foil-covered baking sheet.